yasir2000/openwrt-oldwiki-md/No-IP.comHowTo.rst

 An account with No-IP.com

 = Installation =
 The {{{noip}}} package is not in the main repositories.
 You can either update your repository list or install directly from a URI.
-I did the later.
+I did the latter.

 {{{
 -Find the noip package in the OpenWRT Package Tracker (http://tracker.openwrt.org/packages/).